itskalvik/docker-sgp-tools/robot-docker/README.md

     - Recommend increasing only when the default setting results in a poor reconstruction of the environment, as this increases the computational cost and leads to slower online path updates.

 * ```KERNEL``` (```default: RBF```):
     - The kernel function used in the IPP approach for online IPP updates.
-Currently available options: `RBF`, `Attentive`, and `Neural`
+Currently available options: `RBF`, `Attentive`, `Neural`, and `None`
     - The default `RBF` stationary kernel function is fast enough to run on a Raspberry Pi 4.
 The non-stationary kernel functions `Attentive` and `Neural` can result in more informative paths but require more computational power.
+    - When `None`, the survey mission path from the mission.plan file is used.
+This requires you to include a survey mission defined within the geofence.
+Note that the survey mission should not include any explicitly defined waypoints.
     - Recommend using a non-stationary kernel only when running BlueOS on a high-performance SoC, such as the Nvidia Jetson platform.

 * ```DATA_BUFFER_SIZE``` (```default: 200```):